The Best Peruvian Restaurants In LA guide image

 The Best Brazilian Restaurants In LA

 Rosaline is one of those dimly lit and sceney restaurants where you might take a blind date or bump into a B-list reality TV star from a show you pretend not to watch.
 But this beautiful West Hollywood restaurant also has a ceviche station, lots of plants, and a cocktail bar that serves great pisco sours.
-The menu includes updated takes on Peruvian staples, like tender anticuchos that are plated with a creamy walnut, feta, and rocoto pepper sauce on top.
-The larger plates are intended to be shared family-style and include chaufa paella, which falls somewhere between the Spanish dish and Chinese fried rice.
-The arroz chaufa is nicely moist on the surface with a beautiful crust on the bottom for some added texture, and includes a diverse combo of Chinese la chang sausage, pancetta, prawns, and a fishy Filipino condiment called bagoong.
+The menu includes updated takes on Peruvian staples, like anticuchos with a creamy walnut, feta, and rocoto pepper sauce on top.
+The larger plates are best shared family-style and include chaufa paella, which falls somewhere between the Spanish dish and Chinese fried rice.
+The arroz chaufa is nicely moist on the surface with a beautiful crust on the bottom for some added texture, and includes a diverse combo of Chinese la chang sausage, pancetta, prawns, and the fishy Filipino condiment bagoong.

 If you’re zigzagging through Melrose traffic in your Toyota Camry (hypothetically), chances are you might miss Inti Peruvian.
-But this strip mall spot makes some wonderful ceviche and noodle dishes that deserve your roadside attention.
-This Hollywood restaurant’s ceviche mixto comes with a generous amount of fish, calamari, octopus, and shrimp, all of which get cured in a sharp leche de tigre (a mixture of lemon juice and assorted spices).
-The marinade is good enough to drink on its own, which is why it’s encouraged to mop every bit up with some starchy potatoes.
-Inti also serves a delicious tallarin de mariscos, which is the Peruvian name for linguine and seafood stir fry.
+Don't make that mistake.
+This strip mall spot in Hollywood makes ceviche mixto that comes with a generous amount of fish, calamari, octopus, and shrimp, all of which get cured in a sharp leche de tigre (a mixture of lemon juice and assorted spices).
+The marinade is good enough to drink on its own, which is why we encourage you to mop every bit up with some starchy potatoes.
+Inti also serves a delicious tallarin de mariscos, the Peruvian name for linguine and seafood stir fry.
 It’s definitely not pasta (although it technically is pasta), but it’s also certainly not Asian-style noodles either.
 Instead, you get something that’s distinctively Peruvian: a little Italian, a little Chinese, some soy sauce, some fresh tomatoes, grilled onions, and tons of seafood.
-It’s salty, oily, and something we unashamedly crave in the wee hours of the night.
+It’s salty, oily, and something we unashamedly crave in the middle of the night.

 El Pollo Inka is a fast-casual Peruvian spot with a few locations scattered around the South Bay.
-As you might’ve picked up from the name, this place serves chicken, and it’s great chicken too.
+As you might’ve picked up from the name, this place serves chicken, and it’s great chicken, too.
 The birds here are beautifully marinated in herbs, spices, and lots of citrus that clings to the chicken skin for dear life.
-Although not included in the name, El Pollo Inka also specializes in criollo food, which are dishes with mixed Spanish, African, and Indigenous influences.
-Like the creamy and spicy ají de gallina, which is tender chicken served in a yellow curry with olives and hard-boiled egg on top, and a side of white rice to mop up all of the extra sauce.
-The yellow ají gives the sauce its mild heat and acidity before it’s cut with some creaminess and blended walnuts.
+Although not included in the name, El Pollo Inka also specializes in criollo food—dishes with Spanish, African, and Indigenous influences.
+Try the creamy and spicy ají de gallina with olives and hard-boiled egg on top.
+The yellow ají gives the sauce its mild heat and acidity, and the dish comes with a side of white rice to mop everything up.

 LA Guide